pivotal-cf/docs-pks/nsxt-mgmt-lb.hbs.md

 - Open an HTTPS session using multiple browser clients.
 - Confirm that traffic is load-balanced across different NSX Managers:

     - You can use the NSX API to validate that secure HTTP requests against the new VIP address are associated with the load balancer's Virtual Server.
-Relying on the SuperUser Principal Identity created as part of TKGI provisioning steps, you can cURL the NSX Management Cluster using the standard HA-VIP address or the newly-provisioned virtual server VIP.
+Relying on the SuperUser Principal Identity created as part of {{ vars.product_short }} provisioning steps, you can cURL the NSX Management Cluster using the standard HA-VIP address or the newly-provisioned virtual server VIP.
 For example:

         - Before load balancer provisioning is completed: